kstenerud/concise-encoding/cte-specification.md

 ##### Special Areas

-The following special psuedo-areas can also be used.
+The following special pseudo-areas can also be used.
 They do not contain a location component.

 | Area    | Abbreviation | Meaning            |
 | ------- | ------------ | ------------------ |